openstack-archive/dash-stack/README.md

 # dash-stack
 Next generation cloud dash board for providers in mind.

-This project aimed for providers who want to sell OpenStack and such cloud platforms with multi tenancy.
+This project is aiming for becoming customer portal

 Details are coming soon...